 MFSI provides portfolio management, research and/or trading services to other members of the MFS Global Group to utilize in connection with accounts for which the MFS Global Group member acts as the primary investment adviser, investment manager or managing member.
 These accounts include pooled investment vehicles, sub-advised pooled investment vehicles and separate accounts.
 In these cases, MFSI does not charge the account directly for its services; rather MFSI is compensated by the other member of the MFS Global Group through an internal transfer pricing agreement.
-Clients should refer to their investment management agreement or applicable Offering Documents for a more detailed description of the applicable fees and expenses charged to or borne by their accounts.
+Therefore, clients not contracted directly with MFSI should refer to their investment advisory agreement or applicable Offering Documents for a more detailed description of the applicable fees and expenses charged to or borne by their accounts.

-Conflicts of Interest Arising from Pricing Account Assets: Separate Accounts, Sub-advised Accounts and Pooled Funds

-For the MFS Global Funds that MFSI advises or sub-advises, MFSI prices securities or other assets for many purposes, including determining fees and performance reporting.
-For other pooled investment vehicles for which a member of the MFS Global Group does not act as primary investment adviser, MFSI may be asked to recommend prices for certain securities or other assets held by the pooled investment vehicle.
-Additionally, for separate accounts, MFSI prices securities or other assets held by the separate account, if agreed to in the investment management agreement.
-In cases where MFSI prices account holdings or provides pricing recommendations, MFSI is incentivized to overvalue such account holdings in order to generate a higher fee.
-When pricing an account holding, MFSI attempts, in good faith and in accordance with applicable laws (including ERISA), to determine its fair value.
-MFSI generally relies on market quotations or other asset valuations provided by a custodian, a broker-dealer or another third-party pricing service for valuation purposes.
-When market quotations are not readily available or are believed by MFSI to be unreliable, the security or other assets are valued by MFSI in accordance with MFSI's valuation procedures, described in the next paragraph.
-With respect to accounts which invest in privately placed pooled investment vehicles managed by third parties and/or investments sponsored by such thirdparty managers, MFSI generally relies on pricing information provided by the private fund or its manager or other service provider.
-While MFSI expects that such persons will provide appropriate valuations, such persons may face conflicts similar to those described above and certain investments may be complex or difficult to value.
-MFSI may also perform its own valuation analysis, but generally will not independently assess the accuracy of such valuations.
+Conflicts of Interest Arising from Pricing Account Assets: Separate Accounts, Sub-advised Accounts and Pooled Funds investment vehicles that MFSI sub-advises and for which a member of the MFS Global Group does not act as primary investment adviser, the MFS Global Group may be asked to provide valuation assistance for certain securities or other assets held by the pooled investment vehicle.
+Additionally, for separate accounts, the MFS Global Group prices securities or other assets held by the separate account, if agreed to in the investment advisory agreement.
+In cases where the MFS Global Group prices account holdings or provides valuation assistance, the MFS Global Group is incentivized to overvalue such account holdings in order to generate a higher fee.
+When pricing or providing valuation assistance for an account holding, the MFS Global Group attempts, in good faith and in accordance with applicable laws (including ERISA and Rule 2a-5 under the 1940 Act) and the MFS Global Group's valuation policies and procedures, to reasonably estimate its value.
+The MFS Global Group generally relies on market quotations or other asset valuations provided by a broker, dealer, or broker-dealer (each a "broker") or another third-party pricing service for valuation purposes.
+A security or other asset will be valued by the MFS Global Group in accordance with the MFS Global Group's valuation procedures described in the next paragraph: (i) when market quotations are not readily available or are believed by the MFS Global Group to be unreliable, or (ii) in circumstances where the MFS Global Group typically relies on valuations provided by approved third-party pricing services, if the third-party pricing services fail to provide a valuation, or (iii) if the MFS Global Group believes such valuation is not representative of fair value.
+With respect to accounts that invest in privately placed pooled investment vehicles managed by third parties and/or investments sponsored by such third-party managers, the MFS Global Group generally relies on pricing information provided by the private fund or its manager or other service provider.
+While the MFS Global Group expects that such persons will provide appropriate estimates of fair value, such persons may face conflicts similar to those described above and certain investments may be complex or difficult to value.